Kmohamedalie/CIFAR10_ML-vs-DL/README.md

 Thanks to Professor Guido Borghi for his guidance and provision of initial code templates on which this paper was built on.

 ### Group organization
-L. Ghiani , E. Yilmaz: GitHub repository &  Latex
+- GitHub repository &  Latex : L. Ghiani , E. Yilmaz

-Mohamed Alie Kamara: Jupyter Notebook
+- Jupyter Notebook : Mohamed Alie Kamara

 ### References
 [1] IBM, “What is computer vision”.